p4lang/p4c/README.md

   LaTeX.

 The compiler is modular, and it contains multiple back-ends.
 New ones can be added easily.
-Each back-end may have additional dependences.
-This repository contains the following two back-ends; please read the following documents for installing more dependences:
+Each back-end may have additional dependencies.
+This repository contains the following two back-ends; please read the following documents for installing more dependencies:
   * [BMv2](backends/bmv2/README.md)
   * [eBPF](backends/ebpf/README.md)

-## Ubuntu dependences
+## Ubuntu dependencies

-Most dependences can be installed using `apt-get install`:
+Most dependencies can be installed using `apt-get install`:

 `sudo apt-get install g++ git automake libtool libgc-dev bison flex libgmp-dev libboost-dev pkg-config python python-scapy python-ipaddr tcpdump`